josecervino/crud-node-mongodb/README.md

      1. '/' is the URL - in this case the initially loaded URL
      2. (req, res) => is a callback that takes the request and response objects as arguments.
         - Inside the callback, we call the .send() method on res to quite literally send "Hello World!" as a response.
-     3. We create a listenter that takes our previously defined port constant and a callback as arguments
+     3. We create a listener that takes our previously defined port constant and a callback as arguments
 5. Run `node server.js` to start the server
 6. We want a fluid workflow, so lets `npm i nodemon` to install a package that, when started, automatically refreshes the application.
 Add `nodemon server.js` to our package.json under "scripts" and run `npm start` in our terminal to see it all in action.
 7. Right, so now we have a basic Node/Express server set up and ready to roll.
 There's a ton more we can do with both technologies, but this is a good place to leave off until we come back to explore some of it in more detail in the CRUD section.